8 Real Estate Metrics to Monitor Performance

 While landing the listing is a big first step, real estate marketing professionals know that the work is far from over.
 It's time to get as many eyes as possible on the listing through social media content, ad campaigns, and good old-fashioned word of mouth.

 After all that effort, how do you track the progress of these marketing activities?
 It’s not just for your reference–if you work at a marketing agency, you’ll have to share results with realtor clients.
-Alternatively, marketing teams at large-scale real estate firms need to report on these efforts to sellers who are waiting on offers.
+Alternatively, marketing teams at large-scale real estate firms need to report on these real estate marketing efforts to sellers who are waiting on offers.

 That’s where real estate marketing metrics come in.
 This data is a powerful asset when finetuning content, determining the most viable lead sources, and creating a solid strategy.